lifeisstillgood/softwaremind/docs/newbook/coders_are_the_new_managers.rst

+    "When Adam Delved and Eve span, who then was a Gentleman?"

+    -- John Ball, (Peasants' Revolt) 1381

 Tranisation from managers to coders reduces ability for non technical management to know what is possible and how to implement next step on phase soace